Zeineb Chabchoub, MBA

 Stakeholders.
 GIZ · World Bank · CDC (Caisse des Dépôts et Consignations)

-- DEAL: Program-launch grants for SSOs (up to 200k TND)
+- DEAL: program-launch grants for support organizations (up to 200K TND).

 Access to Local & International Markets